electricimp/Salesforce/examples/SmartRefrigerator/README.md

     - Make note of your Consumer Secret (you will need to enter this into your agent code)
   ![Salesforce Keys](http://i.imgur.com/uussyzV.png)

+#### Adding API keys to your Electric Imp Code

 Open the Electric Imp IDE & select your device.
 Find the *SALESFORCE CONSTANTS* section at the bottom of the Agent code and enter your **Consumer Key** and **Consumer Secret**.

 ![IDE with code](http://i.imgur.com/hvligYx.png)

+### Step 4: Create a Custom Object in Salesforce

-### Creating a Custom Object in Salesforce
+#### Creating a Custom Object in Salesforce

-You will need to create a custom object with fields that correspond to each reading.
-Step by step instructions for creating a Custom Object:
+You will need to create a custom object with fields that correspond to each key in the reading table.
+Here are the step by step instructions for creating a Custom Object:

 1. Log into Salesforce and click on the **Setup** tab in the top right navigation menu
 ![Salesforce Navbar](http://i.imgur.com/mhYIfBx.png)